 Practice interviews are offered in the Human Ecology Career Exploration Center, 1203 MVR.
 You must sign up two days prior to your practice interview.
 Career Assistants will present questions relevant to the type of employment you are seeking, and will critique your responses and overall interview style.
 Videotaped sessions are available if you desire visual feedback.

 Before your actual employer interview, make sure you:

 - are prepared to give examples of situations where you showed initiative, leadership, and/or teamwork

-- are prepared to talk about your problem solving skills, adaptability to new environments, ability to relate to diverse populations, knowledge of their company and industry, and enthusiasm for the position.
+- are prepared to talk about your problem-solving skills, adaptability to new environments, ability to relate to diverse populations, knowledge of their company and industry, and enthusiasm for the position.
 You can use past job, volunteer, or classroom experiences to demonstrate your skills.

-- Arrive at the interview at least 15 minutes before your scheduled appointment time and bring a copy of your current resume and other relevant materials, such as writing samples or portfolios.
+- arrive at the interview at least 15 minutes before your scheduled appointment time and bring a copy of your current resume and other relevant materials, such as writing samples or portfolios.
 Dress appropriately.

 Visit Cornell Career Services for more information.

-Be prepared before your start your interview.
+Be prepared before your start your conversation.
 Decide what you hope to learn.
 You are creating a relationship so remember to listen well and engage your contact in a friendly manner.
 Always follow up with a thank you message.

 Suggested Questions for Informational Interviews